 Improper installation, adjustment, alteration, service, maintenance, or use can cause carbon monoxide poisoning, explosion, fire, electrical shock, or other conditions which may cause personal injury or property damage.
 Consult a qualified service agency, local gas supplier, or your distributor or branch for information or assistance.
-The qualified service agency must use only factory-authorized and listed kits or accessories when modifying this product.
+The qualified service agency must use only factory-authorized accessories and replacement parts when installing and servicing this product.